AlibabaCloudDocs/vod/intl.en-US/New Player SDK/ApsaraVideo Player SDK for Android/Implementation.md

     -   previewTime: the preview duration.
 |The absolute path of the cached file.|

     The play-and-cache feature does not mean that all videos are cached during playback.
 In some scenarios, videos are not cached.
-Example:
+Sample code:

     -   When the UrlSource playback source is used for URL-based playback,`` the video is not cached if the player uses the HLS protocol to play the video based on the video URL in the .m3u8 file.
 For other supported formats of URL-based playback, the player caches a video during playback as configured.
     -   When the player plays a video based on the VID, the player caches the video during playback as configured.